Skip to content

 An ILA work stoppage—should one persist for more than a few weeks—could upend North American supply chains, resulting in logistics bottlenecks that could surpass 2021-2022 backlogs.
 Consider the following:

-• In 2023, U.S. seaport trade totaled $2.12 trillion72% of which routed through ports involved in the potential work stoppage.
-The U.S. East Coast and Gulf Coast are home to five of the busiest ports in North America.
+• From September 2023 to August 2024, the U.S. East Coast and Gulf Coast ports handled approximately 54% of U.S. imports, according to data from PIERS.
+The U.S. East Coast and Gulf Coast are also home to five of the busiest ports in North America.
 After the ports of Los Angeles and Long Beach, the busiest ports in the U.S. are New York/New Jersey, Savannah, Virginia, Houston, and Charleston.
 The economic impact of a potential work stoppage could be massive: U.S. East Coast ports—all of which are covered by the ILA/USMX labor contract—would handle 2.3 million twenty-foot equivalent units (TEUs) in October.
 This freight would exceed $3.7 billion each day, based on MDS Transmodal's estimate of $50,000 per container.

 markdown image